oemof/oemof-solph/docs/usage.rst

   :start-after: _GenericCHP-equations11:
   :end-before: """

-.. note:: See the :py:class:`~oemof.solph.components.GenericCHP` class for all parameters and the mathematical background.
+.. note:: See the :py:class:`~oemof.solph.components.generic_chp.GenericCHP` class for all parameters and the mathematical background.

 .. _oemof_solph_components_generic_storage_label: